Hwseynli/WeatherApplication/README.md

 <h1 id="title">🌦️ WeatherApplication</h1>

 <p id="description">    WeatherApplication is a .NET 6 project designed to collect store and display weather data using an n-tier architecture.
-It integrates key technologies such as MSSQL FluentValidation and N-tier Architecture and provides features like XML-based weather reports and email notifications.</p>
+It integrates key technologies such as MSSQL FluentValidation and N-tier Architecture and provides features like XML-based weather reports.</p>

 <h2>🧐 Features</h2>